of the eager onlookers who came to Cape Canaveral that day to witness a repeat of history weren't dampened in the least.

 However, 36.5 seconds into the flight, about a mile and a half up, the crew experienced a flash of white light and a jolt.
 Though the astronauts didn't fully realize it yet, their craft had been struck by lightning.

-"Okay, we just lost the platform gang.
-I don't know what happened here.
+what happened here.
 We had everything in the world drop out."

 Things were not looking good.
 The power in the command module had completely failed, overloaded by the two lightning strikes.
 Battery backups had come online, but would only last for a couple hours.
 To make matters worse, all of the vessel's systems had crashed.
 Down in Houston, mission control was receiving nonsensical telemetry.
 Something had to be done fast or the mission would have to be aborted.